Silly-Development/eggs/README.md

 >
 > This is rarely updated.
 We are not accepting pull requests, and we will not help you with using these eggs.

-Here we will upload all eggs we use on our [hosting](https://sillydev.co.uk)
+Here we will upload all eggs we use on our [hosting](https://sillydev.co.uk).
+We are in no way claiming ownership of any of these eggs.

 ## How to import an egg